What are Stock Appreciation Rights?

 - There is no cash infusion when an employee buys this option /stock.

-- This option is required to approve by the board of director and shareholders
+- This option is required to approve by the board of directors and shareholders.

 In this option, an employee does not have to own the assets or contract but at the same time company has to arrange the fund for financing this stock appreciation rights but this is also beneficial for the employers because they do not have to issue any additional shares which may change the share price.